ypaulsussman/yblog/content/other_peoples_lines.md

 Three grand essentials to happiness in this life are something to do, something to love, and something to hope for. -Joseph Addison, writer (1672-1719)

-Growth in wisdom can be measured precisely by decline in bile. –Friedrich Wilhelm Nietzsche, philosopher (1844-1900)
+Growth in wisdom can be measured precisely by decline in bile. -Friedrich Wilhelm Nietzsche, philosopher (1844-1900)

-Home is not where you live but where they understand you. –Christion Morgenstern, writer (1871-1914)
+Home is not where you live but where they understand you. -Christion Morgenstern, writer (1871-1914)

 Money may be the husk of many things but not the kernel.
 It brings you food, but not appetite; medicine, but not health; acquaintance, but not friends; servants, but not loyalty; days of joy, but not peace or happiness. -Henrik Ibsen, playwright (1828-1906)

-Words, like eyeglasses, obscure everything they do not make clear. –Joseph Joubert, moralist and essayist (1754-1824)
+Words, like eyeglasses, obscure everything they do not make clear. -Joseph Joubert, moralist and essayist (1754-1824)

-The fact that a believer is happier than a skeptic is no more to the point than the fact than a drunken man is happier than a sober one. –George Bernard Shaw, writer, Nobel laureate (1856-1950)
+The fact that a believer is happier than a skeptic is no more to the point than the fact than a drunken man is happier than a sober one. -George Bernard Shaw, writer, Nobel laureate (1856-1950)

 To kill time is not murder, it's suicide. -William James, psychologist and philosopher (1842-1910)